Avoiding Argyria and Other Side Effects When Taking Colloidal Silver: The Simple Solution

 They’ve determined how to calculate the amount of colloidal silver you can take daily, based upon your body weight, using the EPA’s own figures.

 And then they’ve adjusted those figures to take into account the average amount of mineral silver you might also be ingesting through sources like water, food and air.

-By clicking here you can get a FREE “Colloidal Silver Safe Dosage Report” explaining these simple calculations that allow you to determine your maximum daily safe dosage rate for your specific body weight, based upon the EPA’s very conservative risk assessment standards, at this link:
+By clicking here you can get a FREE “Colloidal Silver Safe Dosage Report” explaining these simple calculations that allow you to determine your maximum daily safe dosage rate for your specific body weight, based upon the EPA’s very conservative risk assessment standards.

 Subscribe to the Colloidal Silver Secrets Ezine

 Videos on Making and Using Colloidal Silver